5 min read

 Signup for our newsletter

-Live AI translation tools are evolving rapidly, offering impressive speed and scalability.
+AI interpreting tools are evolving rapidly, offering impressive speed and scalability.
 But does that mean human interpreters are becoming obsolete?

-As our co-founder and CEO of Boostlingo, Bryan Forrester, put it in a recent interview, “AI is already having a huge impact on the language industry, but it’s not replacing human interpreters.
+As our co-founder and CEO of Boostlingo, Bryan Forrester, said in a recent interview, “AI is already having a huge impact on the language industry, but it’s not replacing human interpreters.
 It’s expanding language access and helping interpreters do their jobs better.”

 Watch Boostlingo and The Future of Interpreting Services for more.